 For small cuts of meat like our strips here, sprinkle 1 tsp of baking soda for every 12 ounces of meat all over the beef and toss to coat (I used 2 tsps since I was cooking 24 ounces of beef).
 Let sit for at least 15 minutes but no longer than 30, and rinse off with water.
 Cook’s Illustrated recommends mixing the baking soda in 1/2 cup of water before tossing with the beef, but I found tossing the baking soda in dry was fine.
 Up to you.

 How and why does this trick work you may be wondering?
 According to the Tasting Table, “The baking soda alkalizes the meat’s surface, making it harder for the proteins to bond and thereby keeping the meat tenderer when cooked.”

-Okay so once you’ve tenderized (or not tenderized) your meat, you’re going to add it to the garlic and ginger you’ve sauteed, and then add your sauce, seal up your pot and cook away!
+Okay so once you’ve tenderized (or not tenderized) your meat, you’re going to add it to the garlic and ginger you’ve sauteed, then add your sauce to the Instant Pot, seal up your pot and cook away!

 Once the beef and sauce are cooked, you’re going to remove about half of the sauce (no need to be super accurate here), and now you’ll whisk in your cornstarch.
 Then add the sauce back in to the pot, along with the broccoli, and mix it all together.
 Gently sprinkle in a bit more cornstarch if at this point you think you want a thicker sauce, but 3 tbsp will yield pretty nice results, producing a sauce that is rich and not runny or overly goopy.